malcsi/Blue-Netlify/posts/JavaScript-exercises.md

 ---
 <pre style="margin:5%;">

 In this exercises, I will use a single array of objects that will serve the same purpose throughout the task.
-I will also use the toFixed() method to display only two decimals.
+I will also use the toFixed() method to display only two decimals of the totsl price.

 <code style="color: blue">
 let shoppingCart = [